History

 October 29

-- Jimmy Eat World return to the Troubadour as part of a string of intimate LA shows celebrating the release of their ninth studio album “Integrity Blues.”
+- Jimmy Eat World returns to the Troubadour as part of a string of intimate LA shows celebrating the release of their ninth studio album “Integrity Blues.”

 2017